apache/sling-org-apache-sling-scripting-bundle-tracker/README.md

-Apache Sling Scripting Resolver (WIP, name not final)
+Apache Sling Scripting Bundle Tracker
 ====

 ## What
-The `org.apache.sling.scripting.bundle.tracker` bundle represents an add-on module that can be deployed on a Sling 10 instance to enhance the scripting resolving capabilities.
+The `org.apache.sling.scripting.bundle.tracker` bundle represents an add-on module that can be deployed on a Sling 10 instance or newer to enhance the scripting resolving capabilities.
 Being an add-on, the bundle hooks into Sling's current mechanisms for content-to-servlet resolution and essentially acts as a service registration broker for bundles providing scripting capabilities (more details in the ["How"](#how) section).